band/bandstands/readingNotes/2023 Drive your plow over the bones of the dead.md

 Page 114:

-> Children are soft and supple, open-minded and unprententious.
+> Children are soft and supple, open-minded and unpretentious.
 And they don't engage in the sort of small talk in which every adult is able to gabble their life away.
 Unfortunately, the older they are, the more they succumb to reason; ....

 Pages 154 - 155: